-Projectleader: Dr. Jan Andries van Franeker, Alterra - Texel, Postbus 167, 1790 AD Den Burg (Texel), The Netherlands.
-Tel: +31-222-369724 fax: +31-222-319235 Email Jan.vanFraneker@wur.nl
+Projectleader Dr. Jan Andries van Franeker,

+WOT-N&M Statutory Research Tasks Nature & Environment c/o IMARES, PO Box 167, 1790AD Den Burg (Texel), The Netherlands

+Email: jan.vanfraneker@wur.nl

-WHY IS ALTERRA INVOLVED IN ANTARCTIC RESEARCH?
+WHY IS IMARES (formerly Alterra) INVOLVED IN ANTARCTIC RESEARCH?

-As a Consultative Party to the Antarctic Treaty since 1991, the Dutch government has a permanent obligation to substantial investments in Antarctic science.
+As a Consultative Party to the Antarctic Treaty, the Dutch government has an obligation to make permanent and substantial investments in Antarctic science.
 Several ministries have joined forces in the Netherlands Antarctic Programme (NAAP).

-The Dutch Ministry of Agriculture, Nature Management and Fisheries ('LNV') has commissioned Alterra to conduct research related to international nature conservation.
-The activity resorts under the 'International Nature Management' theme in the DWK-programme 'International Co-operation' (Progr.
-404; theme 4).
+The Dutch Ministry of Agriculture, Nature Management and Food Quality (LNV) has commissioned IMARES to conduct Antarctic research related to international nature conservation.
+The activity resorts under the 'Statutory Research Tasks Nature & Environment (WOT 04-003)'.
 Material budgets for research have to be obtained from NAAP, which is administered by the Netherlands Organization for Scientific Research (NWO).
-In addition, each Alterra project requires support of host countries that have stations or ships operating in the Antarctic.
+In addition, each project requires support of host countries that have stations or ships operating in the Antarctic.
+PROJECTS Projects in the Antarctic are linked to our expertise in applied management-related research on marine birds and mammals.

-ALTERRA PROJECTS

-Projects in the Antarctic are linked to Alterra's expertise in applied management-related research on marine birds and mammals.
 Top predators act as indicators for ecosystem processes and as monitors for changes in the environment.
 A variety of projects has been conducted in which seals, penguins and petrels were studied in relation to pollution, fisheries management, disturbance and climate change.
-In recent years Alterra has become increasingly involved in marine science projects where international oceanographic teams co-operate in integrated ecosystem studies.
-In this interdisciplinary framework Alterra investigates the role of the top predator community.

-In 2002 a new project was started in co-operation with the German Alfred Wegener Institut (AWI).
+In recent years IMARES has become increasingly involved in marine science projects where international oceanographic teams co-operate in integrated ecosystem studies.
+In this interdisciplinary framework we investigate the role of the top predator community.
+In 2004 a new project was started in co-operation with the German Alfred Wegener Institut (AWI).
 It involves investigations into Antarctic marine foodwebs, especially those influenced by the seasonal sea-ice in the Southern Ocean.
 The research is part of GLOBEC (Global Ocean Ecosystem Dynamics), a core-project under IGBP (International Geosphere-Biosphere Programme).